d-schneid/SOP/README.md

 SOP is meant to be deployed as a docker image, built with the included Dockerfile.
 Although the steps to get the app up and running are described in great detail, a basic knowledge of docker compose will come in handy.
+Make sure, that the docker daemon is enabled and running.

 The image is designed to be used in a microservice-environment to provide maximum flexibility to the deployer.